benrybin/revealjs/zcw_content/md/intro-to-python.md

 <class 'tuple'>
 ```

-If the argument is a sequence, the result is a tuple with the elemtns of the sequence:
+If the argument is a sequence, the result is a tuple with the elements of the sequence:

 ```none
 >>> name_tuple = tuple("Roberto")